 October 22, 1941: "A six acre forest fire was discovered and extinguished Thursday, by the forest service employes here.
 The fire was another hunter fire and was located directly west of the Alder Springs lookout on the northern end of Green ridge, between the rim of the ridge and the Metolius river, and was very hard to get to."
 (The Bend Bulletin)

-1944: A 65-foot treated timber ring connected tower with a 14x14 standard L-4 1936 cab was constructed at a point a couple miles north of the tree lookout.
+1944: A 76-foot treated timber ring connected tower with a 14x14 standard L-4 1936 cab was constructed at a point a couple miles north of the tree lookout.
 Total cost of this structure was $2,492.09.
+Source of water, from a stream 10.5 miles south of lookout.

 1959: One fire was reported from this station during the 1959 fire season.